ceramicnetwork/docs/docs/learn/features.md

 ---

-The Ceramic network is decentralized and permissionless, allowing anyone in the world to spin up a node to provide storage, compute, and bandwidth resources to users and applications built on the network.
+The Ceramic network is decentralized and permissionless, allowing anyone in the world to spin up a node to provide storage, computatoin power and bandwidth resources to users and applications built on the network.
 Today there are no tokenized incentives for running Ceramic, but the community is exploring options.

 ## **Scalability**